-The output regulation problem for linear and nonlinear control systems has been the focus of many studies in recent years ([4]-[14]).
+The output regulation problem for linear and nonlinear control systems has been the focus of many studies in recent years [4-14].
 In [4], Mahmoud and Khalil obtained results on the asymptotic regulation of minimum phase nonlinear systems using output feedback.
 In [5], Fridman solved the output regulation problem for nonlinear control systems with delay using centre manifold theory for flows.
-In [6]-[7], Chen and Huang obtained results on the robust output regulation for output feedback systems with nonlinear exosystems.
+In [6-7], Chen and Huang obtained results on the robust output regulation for output feedback systems with nonlinear exosystems.
 In [8], Liu and Huang obtained results on the global robust output regulation problem for lower triangular nonlinear systems with unknown control direction.
 In [9], Immonen obtained results on the practical output regulation for bounded linear infinitedimensional state space systems.
 In [10], Pavlov, van de Wouw and Nijmeijer obtained results on the global nonlinear output regulation using convergence-based controller design.
 In [11], Xi and Ding obtained results on the global adaptive output regulation of a class of nonlinear systems with nonlinear exosystems.
-In [12]-[14], Serrani, Marconi and Isidori obtained results on the semi-global and global output regulation problem for minimum-phase nonlinear systems.
+In [12-14], Serrani, Marconi and Isidori obtained results on the semi-global and global output regulation problem for minimum-phase nonlinear systems.

-In this paper, we solve the output regulation problem for the Liu-Chen-Liu chaotic system (2007) using the Byrnes-Isidori regulator equations [2] to derive the state feedback control laws for regulating the output of the Cai chaotic system for the case of constant reference signals (set-point signals).
-The Liu-Chen-Liu chaotic system ([15], 2007) is one of the recent three-dimensional chaotic attractors studied by the scientists - L. Liu, S.Y.
-Chen and C.X.
-Liu.
-Liu-Chen-Liu chaotic attractor has many interesting complex dynamical behaviours and it has potential applications in secure communication.
+In this paper, we solve the output regulation problem for the Chen chaotic system (1999) using the Byrnes-Isidori regulator equations [2] to derive the state feedback control laws for regulating the output of the Chen chaotic system for the case of constant reference signals (set-point signals).
+The Chen chaotic system ([15], 1999) is one of the paradigms of three-dimensional chaotic attractors studied by the mathematicians G. Chen and T. Ueta.
+Chen chaotic system has many interesting complex dynamical behaviours and it has potential applications in secure communication.

 This paper is organized as follows.
 In Section II, we present a review of the solution of the output regulation for nonlinear control systems and the Byrnes-Isidori regulator equations.
-In Section III, we detail our solution of the output regulation problem for the Liu-Chen-Liu chaotic system.
+In Section III, we detail our solution of the output regulation problem for the Chen chaotic system.
 In Section IV, we discuss the simulation results.
 In Section V, we present the conclusions of this paper.